shoelace-style/shoelace/docs/getting-started/form-controls.md

       );
     };

-    // updates the error data attribute of a given Shoelace form control,
+    // Updates the error data attribute of a given Shoelace form control,
     // depending on the form control's `validationMessage` property const updateValidationMessage = formControl => {
       const message = formControl.validationMessage;

       if (typeof message === 'string' && message !== '') {
-        formControl.setAttribute(errorAttribute, formControl.validationMessage);
+        formControl.setAttribute(errorAttribute, message);
       } else {
         formControl.removeAttribute(errorAttribute);
       }
     };

     // Updates the error attributes for all Shoelace form controls
-    // in the container
+    // in the container and returns a set of all currently existing
-    const updateAllValidationMessages = () => {
+    // Shoelace form controls in the container. const updateAllValidationMessages = () => {
       const ret = new Set();